nynnejc/DATA-GBG-E24C-1/lessons/week-01/2-wednesday.md

 # Introduction

+The goal of this class is to get you to think like a programmer.

+## What is Programming?

 ![Why do we write code?](../../assets/toast.png)

+Programming is a set of instructions that specifies how to perform a computation on computer hardware.
+The computer must be told in escrutiating detail how to do anything - machines understand neither hints, nor humor, and can't imagine what you mean unless you tell it exactly right.

+Beleieve it or not, computers can't do much.
+Here's a list of all the instructions that are acceptable:

+- **Input**
+  - Get data from a keayboard, file, sensor or other device.
+- **Output**
+  - Display data on a screen or send it to a file or other device.
+- **Math**
+  - Perform basic mathematical operations.
+- **Secision**
+  - Check for certain conditions and execute the appropriate code.
+- **Repetition**
+  - Perform an action repeatedly, usually with some variation.

+Every program you've ever used, regardless of how complex or sophisticated it appears, is made up of these small blocks of intructions.
+It follows that **programming** actually is the process of breaking a large, complex task into smaller and smaller subtasks, until they are small and simple enough to be performed with the electronic circuits provided by the hardware.

-# Problem solving
+## Problem solving

 As a programmer most of the time we are solving problems.
 We get a problem and we need to be the ones that figures out the solution for that problem.
-Instead of just trying something out to solve the problem we will here give you a framework for solving problmes!
+Instead of just trying blindly to apply random solutions, hoping somehting works, we will give you a framework for solving problmes.

 ### Understand